 For the first time I also took part in a demo party (albeit a small one) during October 2002, where I made some fonts (and wrote scroll text) for Laconic.
 I also attended the Creators November party 2003, where I did much the same things.

 The Minigame competition returned in 2003, where there also was a category for games of up to 4096 bytes.
 I submitted these two entries, where the first was my adventure game “The Potion”, which I originally wrote for the 2002 competition, but which got way too large, even though I had written extremely short room descriptions.
 I dusted the game, which is now rewritten in C (with some routines in assembly to keep the size down), off.
 The full version did not fit in 4K even when compressed, but a version with slightly abbreviated descriptions did fit.
 The other game is a 1K game in C128 BASIC, a sequel to the mathematics puzzle of last year.

 I have written a few utilities that run on non-Commodore machines that are related to the Commodores.
 Among them are converter software to convert from some Commodore 64 bitmap formats into generic image file formats that can be converted to more useful formats for further processing.

-All these programs are released according to the licensing terms described in Free Software Foundation's software license GNU General Public License.
+All these programs are released according to the licensing terms described in Free Software Foundation's software license GNU General Public License version 2.
 Because of this they are free software, free in the sense that they give the recipient freedom to examine how the program is built themselves and learn from it.
 My programs might not be the best ones to learn stuff from, but you never know.
 Some people have started calling this phenomena open source.
 This is mainly for people afraid of freedom, but that still want the source available.
 Since I like freedom, I call it free software.